-- The photo of the carved squirrel on the history page was taken by Andrew Bowden and is available under a Creative Commons Attribution-ShareAlike 2.0 Licence.
+- The photo of the carved squirrel on the history page was taken by Andrew Bowden and is available under a CC BY-SA 2.0 Licence.

-- The sketch of language groups on the loanwords page is based on a work by Wikimedia Commons editors which is in the public domain.
-The sketch itself was made by me and is available under a Creative Commons Attribution-ShareAlike 4.0 Licence
+- The sketch of language groups on the loanwords page I is based on a work by Wikimedia Commons editors, which is in the public domain.
+The sketch itself was made by me and is available under a CC BY-SA 4.0 Licence.

-- The Milky Way images on the constellations page are from the Stellarium software, which is available under a GNU General Public License.
+- The Milky Way image on the constellations page is from the Stellarium software, which is available under a GNU General Public Licence.

 All other images are not copyrighted because they do not reach the threshold of originality.
 Most of them were drawn by myself.

-- The sound files illustrating pronunciation of the letters were recorded by Denelson83 (vowels) and Peter Isotalo (consonants) and are available under a Creative Commons Attribution-ShareAlike 3.0 Licence.
+- The sound files illustrating pronunciation of the letters were recorded by Denelson83 (vowels) and Peter Isotalo (consonants) and are available under a CC BY-SA 3.0 Licence.

-- The files illustrating pronunciation of Lemizh, Turkish, English, French, German, Spanish, and Polish words were recorded by me and are available under a Creative Commons Attribution-ShareAlike 4.0 Licence just as the rest of the grammar.
+- The files illustrating pronunciation of Lemizh, Turkish, English, French, German, Spanish, and Polish words were recorded by me and are available under a CC BY-SA 4.0 Licence just as the rest of the grammar.